rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ReplicationPairInput.md

 ### ReplicationPairInput
 Datacenter replication pair.

-- sourceClusterId: System.String
+- sourceClusterUuid: System.String
   - ID of the source cluster.
-- targetClusterId: System.String
+- targetClusterUuid: System.String
   - ID of the target cluster.